-Mould vs Mildew: How to Tell the Difference and What to Do
+Mould vs Mildew: How to Tell the Difference (Field Guide)

 You step into your bathroom, glance at the ceiling, and notice a small, dark patch developing above the shower.
 Or perhaps you pull a storage box away from a basement wall and find a powdery white substance clinging to the concrete.
 Panic sets in.
 Is it toxic black mould, or just harmless mildew?

-While both mould and mildew are types of fungi that thrive in moist environments, their impact on your home and your health are drastically different.
-Understanding how to identify which fungus you are dealing with will determine whether you can fix it with a weekend cleaning project or if you need to evacuate the room and call a professional remediation team.
+The mould vs mildew question matters more than most homeowners realize.
+While both are types of fungi that thrive in moist environments, their impact on your home and your health are drastically different.
+Understanding the difference between mould and mildew will determine whether you can fix it with a weekend cleaning project or if you need to evacuate the room and call a professional remediation team.

 Visual Identification: What Does It Look Like?